Why Growing a Potato Patch Is Important for Survival

 This post may contain affiliate links at no cost to you.
 Read my very boring disclosure for more information.

-Growing homegrown potatoes in your backyard provides your family with a deliciously healthy and versatile vegetable.
+Growing homegrown potatoes in your backyard provides your family with a delicious, healthy, and versatile vegetable.
 You can turn a potato into so many recipes that these vegetables should be a staple in your yard and pantry.
 Growing a potato patch in just ten square feet can provide eighty to one hundred pounds of potatoes!

 Let’s learn more about why growing a potato patch is important for survival.